 How do I share my recordings?

-- Add additional users to your course
+- Add people to your Canvas course

-What are other sharing options (RSS feeds and podcasts)?
+What are other sharing options?

 I am trying to invite a person with a UW NetID to view my recording in Panopto, but it isn’t working.
 Why?